department-of-veterans-affairs/vets-api-clients/test_accounts.md

   1. Choose an account that is specific to the API you want to test.
   2. Select **ID.me** to sign in to the sandbox environment.
   3. Enter the ID.me username and password.
-The password for all ID.me test accounts is: **Password1234!**
+The credentials are provided via email upon developer portal signup.
   4. **Don’t change any preselected answers** when asked about receiving an authentication code.
 Just click “Continue” to go to the next step.

 ## Logging in with Login.gov